fbpx

 seperation

-Marriage, separation and divorce are undoubtedly some of the biggest moments in our lives.
-And just as these moments hold big personal significance, they also have a big impact on the legal aspects of your life – especially your last Will and testament.
+Marriage, separation and divorce are undoubtedly some of the most significant moments in our lives.
+And, they also have a very significant impact on the legal aspects of your life – especially your Will and your estate planning.

-With inheritance becoming a more and more relevant issue as the intergenerational wealth transfer is picking up speed, it’s helpful to know the ins and outs when it comes to relationships and of course, separation and divorce.
+As the intergenerational wealth transfer we’re seeing across Australia is picking up speed, inheritance is becoming bigger and more important than ever, and it’s helpful to know the ins and outs when it comes to relationships and, of course, marriage and divorce.

-In most cases, yes.
-Section 14 of the Wills Act 1970 states that in case of marriage the Will of the testator (whoever made the Will) is revoked, unless:
+Yes it does, unless your Will is crafted in a very specific way.
+Section 14 of the Wills Act 1970 (WA) states that in the case of marriage, the Will of the testator (also known as the Will maker) is revoked, unless:

 • It is made in contemplation of the marriage;